 Morton Command Center uses transparent flat-rate pricing — no per-seat, per-endpoint, or per-ticket fees.
 See current pricing on the homepage →

-Founding Five program is active — the first five customers lock in their rate for the lifetime of their account, roughly 50% below the eventual standard rate.
+Founding Five program is active — the first five customers lock in their rate for the lifetime of their account.

 Related solutions